tcet-opensource/Cybode/README.md

 ## Dependencies

-All the dependencies used in this project will be listed in the `package.json` file from the root directory.
+All the dependencies used in this project will be listed in the `package.json` file and `requirements.txt` file.

 ## Installation